Marjorie Elizabeth Jane Chandler: Life

-Chandler herself retired and died in Swindon, Wiltshire, UK in 1983.
-In her retirement she was a keen gardener and involved with church related activities while still keeping in contact with the scientific world through other paleobotanists.
+Chandler herself retired and died in Swindon, Wiltshire, in 1983.
+In her retirement she was a keen gardener and involved with church-related activities while still keeping in contact with the scientific world through other paleobotanists.

 Career

 Chandler and Reid researched prehistoric plants using the collections of the British Museum.
 After six years they published Bembridge Flora which was an extensive description of Cenozoic plants and particularly those found on the Isle of Wight.
-The second volume was published by Chandler and Reid in 1933 and this looked at the fossilised plants of the clay of London.
+The second volume was published by Chandler and Reid in 1933 and this looked at the fossilised plants of the London clay.
 Reid's attic was their laboratory and Chandler endured its freezing cold winters and hot summers.
 Reid described the changing climatic conditions in the Tertiary period using the remains of the flora seen in different aged rocks.
 This gave new evidence of the evolutionary changes that took place within plants.
 Reid and Chandler's studies showed that the land now known as London had at one time been part of a tropical forest.
 Reid was recognised for this work when she was awarded the Lyell Medal in 1936 by the Geological Society.

 Chandler's impact on the study of Geology is seen through her research concerning the London Clay flora.
 Her research examined the "angiosperm fruits and seeds of the Palaeocene floras ... and those of the London Clay not previously described."

 From 1933 Chandler took the lead focusing on Tertiary floras.
 Reid continued to support Chandler and to write the occasional short paper.
 Chandler's finances were dependent on a small grant from the British Museum that was awarded annually.
 Chandler was recognised internationally as she extended the work she and Reid had done as partners to other aspects of the Eocene and Oligocene periods.
 Chandler's own research described the historic plants of Dorset and Bournemouth and she created a supplement to the London Flora which ran to hundreds of pages.
 A noted publication of hers was The Lower Tertiary Floras of Southern England which she published in 1961.